dentity007/bongo_cat_monitor_remix/README.md

 This project is a remix of the awesome **[Bongo Cat Monitor by Vostok Labs](https://github.com/vostoklabs/bongo_cat_monitor)** (MIT License).
 Huge thanks to them for the original firmware, animations, and ESP32 setup—I've built on their foundation with meme triggers, Imgflip integration, and enhanced documentation.
 Check their repo for the core magic!

+**Special thanks to [chriss158](https://github.com/chriss158)** for the advanced hardware temperature monitoring feature that enables real-time CPU and GPU temperature display on Windows systems.

 **Original License**: [MIT](https://github.com/vostoklabs/bongo_cat_monitor/blob/master/LICENSE.txt)

 ## ✨ Features